COMPANY

 The following matters shall be resolved by or reported to the Mitsui Fudosan Board of Directors as stipulated by laws and regulations, the Company’s Articles of Incorporation, and company rules such as those regarding the Board of Directors.

-1. Matters related to shareholders’ meetings
+1. Matters related to Shareholders’ Meeting

-2. Matters related to managing directors
+2. Matters related to Directors

-• The appointment and dismissal of executive directors
+• Selection and dismissal of Representative Director

 • Other important matters

-3. Matters related to the Company’s structure
+3. Matters related to organization

-4. Important matters related to compliance, etc.
+4. Significant matters related to compliance, etc.

-• Reporting on audit activities implemented during the fiscal year
+• Report on annual audit activities

-5. Important matters related to personnel
+5. Significant matters related to personnel

-• The appointment and dismissal of key employees
+• Appointment and dismissal of key employees

 Board of Director Efficacy Analysis, Evaluation and Disclosure